cookiebouquets/Pitch-Result-Model/README.md

 We could potentially use some sort of stepwise feature selection for our model, but we want to get an intuition for how the predictors are related and and choose a decent model initially.

 Our initial testing with the full feature set gives us an accuracy score of 71%.

+TODO:
+  1. Run PCA as a dimension reduction technique and rerun the classifier with the PCs as our predictors
+  2. Try other classification methods, i.e. Logistic Regression, SVM, KNN, etc. to see if we get a better accuracy score.
+  3. Try other CV methods, such as K-fold CV.